-Before you can apply for Financial Aid, you will need to apply and be accepted to OKWU.
-If you have not done this yet, you can do so by clicking on the appropriate link below that matches you.
+Before you can apply for adult financial aid assistance, you will need to apply and be accepted to OKWU.
+If you have not done this yet, you can do so by clicking on the link below.

 Fill out the FAFSA